Dexsam07/As-zara-mini/Readme.md

 Group .antilink, .welcome, .tagall Group management tools Owner .restart, .update, .setpp Bot control and customization

-💡 All commands are configurable via config.js and the command files.
+💡 All commands are configurable via config.js and the command files in the commands/ folder.

 ---

 🤝 Contributing

 We welcome contributions!
-If you'd like to improve As-zara-mini:
+If you'd like to improve AS-ZARA-MINI:

 1. Fork the repository.
 2. Create a new branch (git checkout -b feature/amazing-feature).